paramvir-b/simple-object-store/README.md

 --------

  * Support object storage and retrieval.
- * Out of box support for various object storage serializers like XML, Java Serialization, Json etc.
+ * Out of box support for various object storage serializers like XML, Java Serialization, JSON etc.
- * Zip serialzer which can be combined with other serailizers to enable compression.
+ * Zip serializer which can be combined with other serializers to enable compression.
- * Out of box XML convertors for joda-time objects.
+ * Out of box XML/JSON convertors for joda-time/date objects to ISO format.
  * Support for object expiry based on time.
 Every object can have its own expiry time set.

 Basic Usage